ladymicaela/princess-of-pojo/README.md

 With this Prince of Persia variation, users are able to:
 * Have basic movement such as: run left / right, jump
 * Battle enemies (sword fights)
-* Navigate through levels avoiding various traps
+* Navigate through levels avoiding various traps (lava, spike pits, etc.)